deislabs/deislabs.io/content/posts/a-fistful-of-states.md

-Utilizing the heap violates one of Ana's original goals, and we learned that the use of trait objects introduces a lot of (necessary) limitations on the trait itself, including that it disallows generic methods and returning `Self`.
+Utilizing the heap violates one of Ana's original goals, and we learned that the use of trait objects introduces a lot of (necessary) limitations on the trait itself, including that it disallows generic methods and referencing `Self` in return types.
 [^Trait Objects] This does not prevent us from achieving our goals, but is limiting and reduces performance due to the use of dynamic dispatch.
 We will continue to explore stack-based solutions.